akhilk2802/blogs-microservices/README.md

 ### This project is a practice initiative to learn the basics of DevOps concepts and tools.
 It involves building a monorepo-based microservice architecture, with each microservice developed using different frameworks.
 The auth-service microservice is implemented using NodeJS and MongoDB.

 ## Project Structure
-#### auth-service: A NodeJS-based microservice responsible for authentication.
+#### auth-service: A NodeJS-based microservice responsible for basic authentication.
 It uses MongoDB as the database.
 #### other-services: Working on it to build with different Framework